DethRaid/Mesannepada/README.md

 # Known-good configurations

-- This program definitely works on a Nvidia RTX 4070 Super GPU
+- This program has been tested on a RTX 4070 Super GPu, on both Windows 11 and Manjaro Linux.
+It does not support X11-based Linux systems, but _should_ otherwise work on systems that support Vulkan
+- This program does not support macOS, iOS, or Android

 ## Acknowledgements